Naveen015/Oloid/facenet/contributed/README.md

 - Load a pretrained model for feature extraction
 - Calculate embeddings for images in the dataset
 - mode=TRAIN:
- >Train the classifier using embeddings from the train part of a dataset
+ > - Train the classifier using embeddings from the train part of a dataset
- >Save the trained classification model as a python pickle
+ > - Save the trained classification model as a python pickle
--mode=CLASSIFY:
+- mode=CLASSIFY:
- >Load a classification model
+ > - Load a classification model
- >Test the classifier using embeddings from the test part of a dataset
+ > - Test the classifier using embeddings from the test part of a dataset

 **Training a classifier on the training set part of the dataset is done as:**
 `python src/classifier.py TRAIN /home/david/datasets/lfw/lfw_mtcnnalign_160`